As modern Devices and technology becomes increasingly useful in the outdoors, finding a way to keep it charged can often be the next challenge.

 - The Power Bank can be charged from a USB power source in the absence of good UV conditions.

-- Charge just batteries or divide the charge with a USB device.
+- Charge just batteries or divide the charge between the batteries and a USB device.

 - The solar panel also works perfectly fine through the deck of my plastic sea kayak!
 I just strap it across one of the dry bags in the sealed gear compartment.(Mine is a light yellow – not sure if that makes a difference?)

-(*3) When buying GZero Gear, make sure that the solar panel and Power Bank has the correct output power for your device.
+(*6 When buying Goal Zero Gear, make sure that the solar panel and Power Bank has the correct output power for your device.
 (The Nomad 7/ Guide 10 has and output of 1 amp, with the Nomad 7 Plus/ Venture 30 Power Bank being greater.